sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 In the **orderData** object, we have all the information about the user's choices.
-In this case, this includes booking dates, and whether or not they selected the cleaning fee.
+In this case, this includes booking dates, and whether or not they selected the helmet rental fee.

-We only need to know if the cleaning fee was selected.
-We will fetch the cleaning fee details from Marketplace API later in the the backend of our client app to make sure this information cannot be manipulated.
+We only need to know if the helmet rental fee was selected.
+We will fetch the helmet rental fee details from Marketplace API later in the the backend of our client app to make sure this information cannot be manipulated.

 In our case, because there is just one checkbox, it's enough to check the length of that array to determine if any items are selected.
-If the length of the _cleaningFee_ array inside _values_ is bigger than 0, the _hasCleaningFee_ param is true, and otherwise it is false.
+If the length of the _helmetFee_ array inside _values_ is bigger than 0, the _hasCleaningFee_ param is true, and otherwise it is false.
 If we had more than one item in the checkbox group, we should check which items were selected.